Beginner's Guide to the Analytics Reports API

 field below it is COMPLETED, the export is ready to download.

-Download the export
+Step 5: Download the report

 - Go back to the response, click the